Frequently Asked Questions

 Where can I go?

-Medical electives are currently offered in either Uganda, Tanzania or Malawi.
+Medical electives are currently offered in either Uganda or Tanzania.

 What types of programmes are available?